“Let’s talk more tomorrow, okay, Sam? I’ll be home after five. I’ll get sushi from Kenji’s.”

 “I know.
 You saw the new article in the Times?”

 “Yesterday?
 Oh, then no, you haven’t.
 There’s a new one that came out this morning and you are not going to… Well, maybe I should start by telling you about the article Mrs. B published online in the Pique this morning.
 There’s a split photo of a helicopter flying in the air with Black Mountain in the background and you can see a person and a stretcher hanging off of a long rope underneath it.
 And then the other picture is of Ben on that stretcher being loaded into the transport van to go to the medical clinic.
 It says, ‘Saved Just in Time: The Story of How One Search and Rescue Volunteer Risked Everything to Save Ben Black’s Life.’
-Mrs. B interviewed everyone: Lorne, Sunny, Fiona, me, Drew, Cara and even Wade.
+Mrs. B interviewed everyone: Lorne, Sunny, Fiona, me, Drew, Cara and Wade.
 And the article mentions Ryder and how treacherous the conditions were.
-It’s amazing what happened and how Ben’s still alive.
+It’s amazing what happened and how Ben is still alive.
 And it’s pretty clear from the interviews and everything that you saved Ben’s life.”

 “Okay, but you said the Times published a new article too?”
 Sam couldn’t hide the hint of anxiety in her voice.

 “Mmm, yeah.
 So the Times just has quotes from public statements Chief Constable Joe has made.
-The title is, ‘Person of Interest Released Due to Lack of Evidence’ and there is a split photo of you in cuffs getting into a police cruiser with your dad and dog behind you, and then one of you and your dad coming out of the police station.
-You were blinking and talking I think, because the picture they got of you is… well, let’s just say that it’s not very flattering.
+Their headline is, ‘Person of Interest Released Due to Lack of Evidence’ and there is a split photo of you in cuffs getting into a police cruiser with your dad and dog behind you, and then one of you and your dad coming out of the police station.
+You were blinking and talking I think, because the picture they got of you is…well, let’s just say that it’s not very flattering.
 The top comment someone wrote under the story is, ‘That face says it all.
 Is she crying?
 Innocent heroes don’t usually look so upset if they’ve saved someone’s life.
 She looks guilty AF.’
 I mean, seriously, where do these trolls come from?”

 Sam sat up in bed, her heart thumping against her chest.
 “Can you meet me at one?
 South end of the Ice Bridge?”
 She was wide awake now.

 Tiny snowflakes fell from the sky, hugging the village with a calm, peaceful quiet.
-Sam walked along the creek that flowed under the Ice Bridge where it forked from the main path, passing rocks along its banks that were covered in thick layers of pure white snow, like tall French chef hats.
+Sam walked along the creek that flowed under the Ice Bridge where it forked from the main path, passing boulders along its banks that were covered in thick layers of pure white snow, like tall French chef hats.

 Two little dogs ran out of the woods and splashed into the lively creek, impervious to the frigid temperature of the water.